advimman/lama/README.md

 ## Places

-NB: Here below we provide scripts to reproduce paper results.
+⚠️ NB: FID/SSIM/LPIPS metric values for Places that we see in LaMa paper are computed on 30000 images that we produce in evaluation section below.
-    For more details on model evaluation and evaluation data check Section 3 Dataset splits in supplementary material!
+For more details on evaluation data check [[Section 3.
+Dataset splits in Supplementary](https://ashukha.com/projects/lama_21/lama_supmat_2021.pdf#subsection.3.1)]  ⚠️

 On the host machine: